WHAT IS AUTHORIZATION?

 “Authorization contract means an agreement between parties whereby an attorney has the obligation to perform an act in the name of a principal.
 The principal shall only be required to pay remuneration if so agreed or so provided by law”.

-Authorization means an individual or organization (the principal) assigns another individual or organization to perform one or a number of certain tasks on their behalf.
+Authorization means an individual or organization (the principal) assigns another individual or organization to perform one or certain tasks on their behalf.

-In fact, for real estate-related transactions, authorization is quite common: authorization to purchase, sell, transfer, convert, mortgage, inherit, give, contribute capital, lease; to perform other related tasks such as measuring, extracting documents, paying taxes, etc.
+In fact, for real estate-related transactions, authorization is quite common: authorization to purchase, sell, transfer, convert, mortgage, inherit, give, contribute capital, lease, perform other related tasks such as measuring, extracting documents, paying taxes, etc.

 FORMS OF AUTHORIZATION CONTRACT.

-An authorization contract must be made in writing, notarized and authenticated to be legally valid.
-The attorney only sub-authorize its authorization to a third person with the consent of the principal.
+An authorization contract must be made in writing, notarized, or certified to be legally valid.
+Sub-authorization to a third party shall only be made when having the consent of the principal.

 IS REAL ESTATE PURCHASE AND SALE SUBJECT TO PIT?